Undergraduate offer holders

 What happens when you get your exam results

 All Downing College first-year students will be offered accommodation in college.
-The August checklist for Undergraduates will include an accommodation form to complete and return in mid-August 2019.
+You will be sent a link to an online questionnaire to complete and return in mid-August 2021.

 Please note that the accommodation company called Downingstudents.com is completely unrelated to Downing College and does not provide accommodation for Downing College undergraduates.

-We will then contact you again at the beginning of September if you are due to start your course in October 2019, with:
+We will then contact you again in early September if you are due to start your course in October 2021, with:

 - information about the accommodation that has been reserved for you